-I realize I may need to create another website for my personal career as a classical musician, i.e., flutist (primary) and stringed/stringless violin and cello (secondary).
-When I’m paid and established, I’ll do that….
-For now, I’ll blog here, thank you very much.
-First order of business, for my musical career (apart from Stringless Technology entrepreneurship), is to define my values and answer the following question:
+I realize I may need a different website for my personal career as a classical musician, i.e., flutist (primary) and stringed/stringless violin and cello (secondary).
+When I merit an orchestral title, I’ll do that…for now, I’ll blog here.
+First order of business, in terms of my musical career (apart from stringless technology entrepreneurship), is to define my values and answer the following question:

 Why do I want be a flutist and stringless artist?

 To be a positive male role model, especially on flute.

 To inspire excellence in music without promoting a competitive culture.
 I value the hard work, discipline, sacrifices, and self-care that is needed to produce high-quality art, but I do not believe that competition is a necessary motivator to achieve results.
 Rather, love of instrument and love of music–along with a sincere desire to improve–are powerful emotions that supersede competition and can carefully inspire us to reach our utmost potential.